katarina33/ltlsurfcharters/src/pages/projects/ocean-divine.md

 David is an experienced free-diver, keen surfer and scuba diving instructor.
 And he has been living in Maldives since 1990.
 They learn you breathing and relaxation techniques and how to hold your breath longer under water.
 Diving courses are available on request and they organise dive trips from November to April.

 Surf trips are organised from May to October.
 Spoil yourself to an unforgettable surf charter trip onboard Ocean Divine.
 Many guests return over and over again.
-We have Australian surf guides on board that will select the best surf spots for the day, taking notice of all weather conditions.
+They have Australian surf guides on board that will select the best surf spots for the day, taking notice of all weather conditions.

 ![Ocean Divine Luxury Surf Yacht Charter Boat Maldives Suite](/images/ocean-divine-luxury-surf-charter-yacht-maldives-suite.jpg "Ocean Divine Luxury Surf Yacht Charter Boat Maldives Suite")